EdTech design with purpose: why UX, not just content, determines success?

 Mobile-first approach is now essential, so educational app design is no longer optional — it’s foundational.

-3. Feedback Loops and Personalization
+3. Feedback loops and personalization

 Effective EdTech turns interaction into insight.
 When platforms respond to how students engage and how teachers guide, they unlock faster, smarter decisions.